Archaeplastida: External phylogeny

 Below is a consensus reconstruction of the relationships of Archaeplastida with its nearest neighbours, mainly based on molecular data.

-There has been disagrement near the Archaeplastida root, e.g. whether Cryptista emerged within the Archaeplastida.
+There has been disagreement near the Archaeplastida root, e.g. whether Cryptista emerged within the Archaeplastida.
 In 2014 a thorough review was published on these inconsistencies.
 The position of Telonemia and Picozoa are not clear.
 Also Hacrobia (Haptista + Cryptista) may be completely associated with the SAR clade.
 The SAR are often seen as eukaryote-eukaryote hybrids, contributing to the confusion in the genetic analyses.
-A sister of Gloeomargarita lithophora has been engulfed by an ancestor of the Archaeplastida, leading to the plastids which are living in permanent endosymbiosis in most of the descendent lineages.
+A sister of Gloeomargarita lithophora has been engulfed by an ancestor of the Archaeplastida, leading to the plastids which are living in permanent endosymbiosis in most of the descendant lineages.
 Because both Gloeomargarita and related cyanobacteria, in addition to the most primitive archaeplastids, all live in freshwater, it seems the Archaeplastida originated in freshwater, and only colonized the oceans in the late Proterozoic.

 Internal phylogeny

 In 2019, a phylogeny of the Archaeplastida based on genomes and transcriptomes from 1,153 plant species was proposed.
 The placing of algal groups is supported by phylogenies based on genomes from the Mesostigmatophyceae and Chlorokybophyceae that have since been sequenced.
 Both the "chlorophyte algae" and the "streptophyte algae" are treated as paraphyletic (vertical bars beside phylogenetic tree diagram) in this analysis.
 The classification of Bryophyta is supported both by Puttick et al. 2018, and by phylogenies involving the hornwort genomes that have also since been sequenced.

-Recent work on non-photosynthetic algae places Rhodelphidia as sister to Rhodophyta; and Picozoa sister to that pair of groups.
+Recent work on non-photosynthetic algae places Rhodelphidia as sister to Rhodophyta or to Glaucophyta and Viridiplantae; and Picozoa sister to that pair of groups.